Dental Hygiene Application Process

 New students entering the program will begin their studies during the fall semester only.
 A maximum of 30 individuals are selected each year for the dental hygiene program.
 The college reserves the right to admit fewer than 30.

 Review the dental hygiene admission requirements to see if you qualify to be interviewed.
-The deadline for the spring 2014 semester has passed.
 For application information for future terms, call the dental hygiene program office at (913) 469-3808 or email Denise Wilkerson.

 A completed application consists of: